 Once your offer to purchase a home has been accepted by the seller, buyers will typically have 10 days (longer if specified in the contract) to complete their home inspection(s).
 Inspections are a crucial element of any home purchase and is the best way to avoid unpleasant surprises before you buy.
 After all, even if a house looks like it’s in great condition, appearances can sometimes be deceiving.

-Education is another great reason for getting an inspection.
+Education is another great reason for getting a home inspection.
 Most buyers want to learn as much as they can about their purchase so they can protect their investment, so it’s recommended that you be present for inspections when possible.
-Don’t be afraid to follow the home inspector around, or ask questions.
+Don’t be afraid to follow the inspector(s) around, or ask questions.
 Good home inspectors are happy to share their knowledge and educate the would-be homeowner.

-- Interior rooms: Are walls leaning; are there signs of faulty framing; or stained walls, ceilings or baseboards that could point to roof or plumbing leaks?
+- Interior rooms: Are walls leaning?
+Are there signs of faulty framing, or stained walls, ceilings or baseboards that could point to roof or plumbing leaks?

 - Bathrooms: Are toilets flushing, drains draining, showers spraying, and tubs securely fastened?
 Are there signs of mold?

-- Grounds: Are there signs of current or future water issues such as standing puddles, faulty grading or downspouts, or leaks in landscape watering lines?
+- Grounds: Are there signs of current or future water issues such as standing puddles, faulty grading or downspouts, or apparent leaks in landscape watering lines?

-By default, your purchase is contingent on a home inspection.
+That said, your purchase is contingent on an “acceptable” home inspection.
 If major problems are found during the inspection, you can back out of the deal.
-If repairs are warranted, you can usually negotiate a resolution with the seller, and if not, still cancel the contract and receive the return of your earnest money.
+If repairs are warranted, you can often negotiate a resolution with the seller, and if not, cancel the contract and receive a refund of your earnest money.
 Negotiating repairs should focus on material defects that were not visible to the untrained eye, or discovered only after being examined by a qualified inspector.